google/devops-governance/examples/guardrails/folder-factory/.cloudbuild/workflows/README.md

   # The GCS bucket to store the terraform state
   _TO_SHA: $(body.after)
   # It contains the SHA of the commit that invoked the build.
 Substitute its value with $(body.after)
+  _SSH_REPOSITORY_NAME: 'XXXX'
+  # It contains the gitlab URL of the repository in SSH format.
+E.g. git@gitlab.com:pawanphalak/cloud-build-terraform-iac.git
 ```